Christian Siriano Encourages New Yorkers To Vote For Cynthia Nixon At NYFW Show

 The 32-year-old fashion designer also had one of his runway models strut the catwalk wearing a “Vote for Cynthia” T-shirt.
 He paired the black top with a fringed, asymmetrical skirt and T-strap pumps.

-Siriano, who like Nixon is also an avid LGBT advocate, even wore a slogan tee himself, “I’m Voting for Cynthia,” when he came out to give his final bow at the end of the show.
+Siriano, who like Nixon, is an avid LGBTQ advocate, even wore a slogan tee himself, “I’m Voting for Cynthia,” when he came out to give his final bow at the end of the show.

 “I think what she’s doing is [also] what I’m trying to do,” Siriano told Vogue.
 “We’re trying to support all these different types of people, cultures, and women, and I wanted to put it out there and support her.”